kaist-cp/helpdesk/README.md

 - Send your email address and GitHub ID to jeehoon.kang@kaist.ac.kr.
 - Your GitHub ID will be invited to `kaist-cp` organization.
 - You'll get {firstname}.{lastname}@cp.kaist.ac.kr Google Workspace account.
-- You'll get a Mattermost account in [https://cp-chat.kaist.ac.kr](https://cp-chat.kaist.ac.kr).
-Click "Sign in with:
-  GitLab", and input your Google Workspace username and password.
+- You'll get a Zulip account in [https://gg.kaist.ac.kr](https://gg.kaist.ac.kr).
+Click "Log in with Google", and input your Google Workspace username and password.
 - Make sure you finish read this document, and send an email that says you did so to `jeehoon.kang@kaist.ac.kr`.